MrApplejuice/wp-autologin-links/readme.txt

 = 1.11.3 =
 * Fixed: When using the plugin on big websites, the plugin was obtaining a list of all users for the adminbar leading to OOM issues.
+* Update language files and add Makefile generator to automate building all translation files.

 = 1.11.2 =
 * Add support for X_FORWARDED_PREFIX to allow serving wordpress installations